 Dragon Fruit is a Nutritional Powerhouse

-Dragon Fruit Prevents Chronic Conditions
+Dragon Fruit Prevents Cardiovascular Disease

-Pitahaya contains antioxidants that help in destroying free radicals.
-Free radicals contribute to cell damage and trigger the onset of inflammation and disease.
-Thus, the high levels of antioxidants in the dragon fruit help prevent cardiovascular disease.
+Dragon fruit contains antioxidants that help in destroying free radicals.
+Normally, free radicals contribute to cell damage and trigger the onset of inflammation and disease.
+Thus, the high levels of antioxidants in dragon fruit help prevent cardiovascular disease.

 Dragon Fruit Boosts Your Immune System